SpaceNetLab/SKYFALL/README.md

 # SKYFALL

 SKYFALL for Low-earth orbit (LEO) satellite networks (LSNs).
-This repository contains code for paper #109: "Time-varying Bottleneck Links in LEO Satellite Networks: Identification, Exploits, and Countermeasures", to appear at the 32nd Network and Distributed System Security Symposium (NDSS 2025).
-The DOI is 10.5281/zenodo.13723143.
-The target URL is https://zenodo.org/doi/10.5281/zenodo.13723142.
+This repository contains code for paper "Time-varying Bottleneck Links in LEO Satellite Networks: Identification, Exploits, and Countermeasures", to appear at the 32nd Network and Distributed System Security Symposium (NDSS 2025).

 ## What is SKYFALL?

-SKYFALL helps you to analyze bottleneck ground-satellite links (GSLs) and how to deploy malicious terminals (where and how many) to accordingly achieve link-flooding attacks of various throughput degradations.
+SKYFALL helps you analyze bottleneck ground-satellite links (GSLs) and the possible consequences of being congested.

 ## What are the components?

 1. A configuration file (`config.json`).
 2. A code directory (`skyfall`).
 3. Bash scripts to run the experiments (`*.sh`).
-4. Links of reproduced data, satellite geo-information, and network data ([`starlink_shell_one-3600-backup`](https://drive.google.com/file/d/1VauMH0Dm6CLrvr9cGfB6mLm6YlLt9QQf/view?usp=sharing) and [`starlink_shell_one-100-backup`](https://drive.google.com/file/d/1py1jELENHA4I_RcOwxnMk4lYSNEdhu92/view?usp=sharing)).
-The storage for the datasets are 3.3GB and 95MB respectively.
+4. Links of reproduced data, satellite geo-information, and network data ([`starlink_shell_one-3600-backup`](https://drive.google.com/file/d/1rTuCinLNDnB9q8lyPyZgIaXxpHscX5my/view?usp=drive_link) and [`starlink_shell_one-100-backup`](https://drive.google.com/file/d/1eNZg-OF8xsjjjJNGbJ_8kE_j0x-MtSFR/view?usp=drive_link)).
+The storage for the datasets are 3.3GB and 104MB respectively.

 ## Preparation